THE FOUNDERS OF

 By high school his focus became singing, leading to international choir tours and performances at historic sites such as Westminster Abbey and the Sistine Chapel.
 Inspired to take his songwriting to the next level, Ryz then picked up the guitar and piano alongside recording two albums with his high school band.
 His intention to make a career out of music lead him to study voice and music theory at Susquehanna University, earn a degree in Recording Arts from Full Sail University, and gain experience working at recording studios in NYC and Connecticut.
 Ryz then built his own studio and began producing music 24/7.
 Since then, he’s been working as a singer, songwriter, DJ and producer.

 With music as his companion, Ryz has deepened his understanding of love through self-reflection, life lessons, and being a shoulder for others to lean on.
 His path eventually lead him to the practice of Transcendental Meditation, developed by Maharishi Mahesh Yogi (famed guru to the Beatles).
 Not long after discovering meditation, he enrolled at the University of Santa Monica where he obtained certification in Advanced Spiritual Psychology, acquiring 480 hours of practice in facilitating self-discovery.
-Another significant part of his transformation has included adopting an intermittent fasting vegan lifestyle along with releasing 85 lbs. and counting.
+Another significant part of his transformation has included adopting a WFPB vegan lifestyle along with Bright Line Eating and releasing over 140 lbs.